Radiology and Imaging

 If you have a disease affecting your organs, interventional radiology can be used to diagnose or treat it.
 This service is available in Eau Claire, Wisconsin.
 Interventional radiologists use minimally invasive procedures so you have less pain, fewer complications and a shorter recovery time.

-What conditions are treated with interventional radiology?
+Conditions treated with interventional radiology

-Our interventional radiologists treat many common conditions, including:
+Interventional radiologists treat many common conditions, including:

-What types of interventional radiology procedures are available?
+Types of interventional radiology procedures

-Tumor ablation — If you have a tumor or abnormal growth of tissue in the bile duct, genital organs or urinary tract, the abnormal tissue is injured or destroyed with heat, extreme cold, lasers or a chemical.
+- Tumor ablation: If you have a tumor or abnormal growth of tissue in the bile duct, genital organs or urinary tract, the abnormal tissue is injured or destroyed with heat, extreme cold, lasers or a chemical.